 Worried About Nursing Home Neglect or Abuse?
-An Experienced Birmingham Nursing Home Negligence Attorney Can Help You
+An Experienced Birmingham Nursing Home Negligence Attorneys Can Help You

 When you have a loved one who is no longer able to take care of himself or herself, whether it is because of aging or a disability, you expect that your loved one will get adequate care in a nursing home.
 If you have any reason to suspect that they have been the victim of abuse or neglect, please do not hesitate to talk to a lawyer at Salter Ferguson and protect the people you love.

 Skilled Legal Assistance for Victims of Nursing Home Abuse in Birmingham

 At the law offices of Salter Ferguson, LLC, our Birmingham nursing home injury attorneys are dedicated to protecting the rights of all victims.
 Nursing home neglect and abuse are far too common and there is no excuse.
 It is up to you to take a stand, and we can help you make sure your loved one has access to the proper care he or she needs through a personal injury claim in Alabama.

 We are passionate about the care of our elderly and disabled.
 It is our position that the “least of these” are properly cared for in a humane, compassionate and skilled manner.
 Let us all speak and protect our loved ones who are the individuals most vulnerable to negligence.
 We can assist you in contacting the appropriate reporting agencies when a loved one has been mistreated or neglected or has suffered a preventable injury.